ddnexus/pagy/docs/api/keyset.md

 - Fix the typecasting consistence of your ORM with your DB or consider using your custom typecasting with the [:typecast_latest](#typecast-latest) variable
 !!!

-==- The set is ok, but the DB is still slow
+==- The order is OK, but the DB is still slow

 !!!danger
-Most likely your index is not right, or you need a custom query
+Most likely your index is not right, or your case needs a custom query

 !!!
 Success